 The past tense informs us, but we have to move forward.

-That's why the uh dynamic nature of your show is so important, that you're following all of these stories.
+That's why the dynamic nature of your show is so important, that you're following all of these stories.

 People have been driven out already to stymie policy for the Trump administration, which I must say has not been so effective.

-You've identified all of these things.
+North Korea, you've identified all of these things.

 But the future is so dangerous because a person like Mueller is in the position he's in to stymie so many things.